qwerty12/X250-Hackintosh/README.md

     * SMCBatteryManager.kext too for working battery status
     * SMCProcessor.kext for CPU temperature etc.

-Ethernet:

-Even if you don't plan on using the Ethernet card, it helps with iCloud etc. if the Ethernet card corresponds to the `en0` device on the system instead of the Wi-Fi card.

-Here I would usually recommend to install [IntelMausiEthernet](https://www.insanelymac.com/forum/files/file/396-intelmausiethernet/) (2.4.1d1).
-However, Wheatley informed me that it's been causing his laptop to kernel panic while sleeping (and probably mine too).
-2.5.0d0 of Mieze's driver [*may* have a fix](https://github.com/Mieze/IntelMausiEthernet/commit/f3c69cec20efd24fa467cf16f44ccaae61336766) for this.
-I've not been able to test it yet.
-[2.5.0d0](https://www.insanelymac.com/forum/topic/304235-intelmausiethernetkext-for-intel-onboard-lan/?page=35&tab=comments#comment-2651490) - if it works - would probably be the better driver to use.

-Else, Wheatley informs me, replacing it with AppleIntelE1000e.kext stopped the KPs for him; however, the Ethernet connection fails after a longer sleep.
-Rebuilding SSDT-IALL without SSDT-LANCPRW.dsl (and removing the corresponding "change IGBE._PRW to XPRW" patch inside config.plist) might fix that driver.
-Although, maybe not.
-I will try Mieze's 2.5.0, see if I still get any crashes while sleeping and update this writeup accordingly.

 Copy DSDT_src/patched/SSDT-IALL.aml into /Volumes/EFI/EFI/CLOVER/ACPI/patched.

-If you want to create your own version of SSDT-IALL from the dsl files, you can run `DSDT_src\produceSSDTs.sh`.
+If you want to create your own version of SSDT-IALL from the dsl files, you can run `DSDT_src/produceSSDTs.sh`.
 You will need the XCode Command Line Tools (for `patch` and `make` at least) and [RehabMan's iasl fork](https://bitbucket.org/RehabMan/acpica/) installed.

 SSDT-IALL.aml comes from the SSDTs listed in DSDT_src/srcs/RehabMan/OS-X-Clover-Laptop-Config/hotpatch/SSDT-IALL.dsl.
-You can add your own SSDTs there and/or edit the SSDTs mentioned with your own changes and then run `DSDT_src\produceSSDTs.sh` to place a new SSDT-IALL.aml into the `patched` folder which you can then copy into Clover.
+You can add your own SSDTs there and/or edit the SSDTs mentioned with your own changes and then run `DSDT_src/produceSSDTs.sh` to place a new SSDT-IALL.aml into the `patched` folder which you can then copy into Clover.

 `DSDT_src/srcs/RehabMan/OS-X-Voodoo-PS2-Controller/SSDT-Thinkpad_Clickpad.dsl` has a (disabled) hack to set battery charging thresholds on both batteries.
 It's not the best place to put it, but I needed something that I know would execute at least once on startup without being trigged by a kext I wrote.
 It's there should you wish to enable it by uncommenting `QTHR`, and changing the thresholds set inside said function.